Skip to main content

 Why is FaceTime not working?

 FaceTime helps us stay connected, but sometimes it can run into issues like unavailable calls, poor connection or sound quality, or a frozen screen.
-Here are a few of the most common problems and how to fix them, according to our experts:
+Here are a few of the most common problems to why FaceTime's not working and how to fix them, according to our experts:

 Problem 1: FaceTime is unavailable